 The attacker creates a QR code that leads to a fake page, visually identical to the legitimate site.
 The user enters credentials, card data, or personal information thinking they are on the real site.
 It is the most common and hardest to detect attack because the fake page can be extremely convincing.

-Real example: fake codes stuck over parking meter QR codes in American cities directed drivers to fraudulent payment sites that collected credit card data.
+Real example: fake codes pasted over parking meter QR codes in American cities directed drivers to fraudulent payment sites that collected credit card data.

 Physical Code Tampering

-Criminals print stickers with malicious QR codes and paste them over legitimate codes in restaurants, banks, bus stops, and other public locations.
-The user trusts the context (they are in the official restaurant, after all) and scans without suspicion.
+Criminals print stickers with malicious QR codes and paste them over legitimate codes in restaurants, banks, bus stops, and other public places.
+The user trusts the context (they are in the official restaurant, after all) and scans without suspecting.

 This type of attack is particularly dangerous because it exploits the credibility of the physical environment.
 An acrylic sign on a restaurant table seems much more trustworthy than a suspicious email.